vdbromain/real-estate-price-prediction/README.md

 # real-estate-price-prediction

-## Current state

-Finished and not maintained anymore
+#

-1. Data_acquisition
+# Data_acquisition Part 1
-`

-## What it does

-this project creates a dataset from immoweb (be-fr) in the form of a csv file of this shape
+This part of the project has as goal to collect at least 10.000  creates a dataset from immoweb (be-fr) in the form of a csv file of this shape

 | URLS (name of the column not present in the csv) |
 | ------------------------------------------------ |